-Many of you are all too aware of what damage a pothole can do to your car and for those who have not had this experience or are good at dodging.
-Here is a short list of things that can go wrong,
+Many of you are all too aware of what damage a pothole can do to your car.
+For those who have not had this experience or are good at dodging them, here is a short list of things that can go wrong:

 Suspension – damaged or needs replacing

 Body Work – damaged, normally the front lip as the car dips down

 Tyres – Split or gouges taken out normally resulting in new tyres